Sahel13/pruning_quaternions/README.md

 ## Extending

 ### Add a new model.
 To add a new model, create a new file in `models/`, and follow the template of `models/lenet_300_100.py`.
-Both real and quaternion implementations of the models must exist as different classes with names `Real` and `Quat`.
+Both real and quaternion implementations of the model must exist as different classes with names `Real` and `Quat` respectively.
 Hyper-parameters for training and pruning should be specified in the method `std_hparams()`.
-The model should then imported inside `prune.py`.
+The model should then be imported inside `prune.py`.